bootdotdev/blog/content/python/python-vs-julia.md

 To summarize, Julia has some edge-case advantages where it’s undeniably better than Python.
 But Python’s popularity and longevity mean it’s still best for beginners to learn.
 If you want to get started learning one of the most valuable languages in computer science, you can start [right here](https://boot.dev/course/f9a25dfb-3e00-4727-ac78-36de82315355/caf44bf0-6565-400d-a566-af006b22dd2f/c499d5ac-97fe-4efa-9c63-1664100098d1).

-## Julia versus Python: Definition and History
+## Julia versus Python, definitions and history

 Python is a high-level interpreted programming language that makes use of garbage collection and is dynamically typed.
 Designed by [Guido van Rossum in 1991](https://www.geeksforgeeks.org/history-of-python/), Python is intended to be readable and is more concise than other popular languages like Java, C, C++, etc. Due to its high readability and the option to use it as a scripting language, a lot of really great tutorials for Python exist, [like this one](https://boot.dev/course/f9a25dfb-3e00-4727-ac78-36de82315355/caf44bf0-6565-400d-a566-af006b22dd2f/c499d5ac-97fe-4efa-9c63-1664100098d1).
 Python is seen as a general-purpose programming language in the computer science community.